antogypt/antogypt.github.io/index.md

 # DNI

 **TMEs and not lesbians ask before following!! (current followers and people whom i followed first are ok)**
 * fit the basic criteria
 * radinclus
 * nsfw account
 * don't support self-diagnosing
 * 18+, unless i follow first
-* use terms "femboy" and "trap" as tme
+* use the term "femboy" and the t-slur as tme
 * make fun of trigger warnings
 * xenogender hater
 * think that pronouns always equal gender